 History / social science ("a")

-Two units (equivalent to two years) of history / social science required, including:
+Two units (equivalent to two years or four semesters) of history / social science required, including:

 - One year of world history, cultures and historical geography, and

 - One year of U.S. history, or one-half year of U.S history and one-half year of civics or American government.

 The goal of the history / social science requirement is to ensure that students arrive at UC ready to undertake college-level study in history.
 Historical thinking distinguishes itself from other modes of thought in that it sees the objects of its analysis as situated in a particular time and place, and as having emerged from a particular nexus of developments.
 This approach to the world should be introduced to students through the history / social science requirement.
 Thus, more important than content coverage is the set of attitudes and habits of mind that foster historical literacy.

 The “a” subject requirement therefore seeks to give students a repertoire of historical concepts and skills through exploration of particular historical and geographical periods, and through the repeated engagement with historical practices.
 These competencies, which may not be weighted equally in a given course, are:

 - An understanding of the significance of time and

 - Comprehending and evaluating a wide range of

 across a variety of cultures and time periods, and constructing narratives and